UW-PHARM/BitSAD.jl/docs/tutorials/simulation-and-hardware.md

 print(f_verilog)
 ```

-That's a lot of Verilog for a simple multiply!
 We see that each net has a "_p" and "_m" appended for "plus" and "minus."
 Recall, this is because `SBitstream`s are signed and represented by two channels.
 Handling these channels correctly to produce a single `SBitstream` as the output is why our hardware is so much more complex than a single AND gate.
 BitSAD was created to automate this complexity away.